| SYD-TOR(1) | General Commands Manual | SYD-TOR(1) |

 syd homepage: https://sydbox.exherbo.org/

 Maintained by Ali Polatel.
-Up-to-date sources can be found at https://gitlab.exherbo.org/sydbox/sydbox.git and bugs/patches can be submitted to https://gitlab.exherbo.org/groups/sydbox/-/issues.
+Up-to-date sources can be found at https://gitlab.exherbo.org/sydbox/sydbox.git and on Radicle at rad:z38HCnbmcDegA2BMxuPaPRPMdp6wF.
+Bugs/patches can be submitted to https://gitlab.exherbo.org/groups/sydbox/-/issues.
 Discuss in #sydbox on Libera Chat or in #sydbox:mailstation.de on Matrix.